 The above are edited elements of the coverage of the trial which I hope would be of general use to children, young people, and the adults in their lives, as an introduction to the topic of staying safe online, on Tablets, Smartphones and other devices.

-I suggest that all parents, guardians, and carers (PGCs), grandparents and any significant adults who play a large part in children's, youngsters' and young adults' lives, read ALL the various articles listed in this Post.
+I suggest that all PGCs, grandparents and any significant adults who play a large part in children's, youngsters' and young adults' lives, read ALL the various articles listed in this Article.
 Then, a broad discussion on what they understand the difficulties and problems would be for their children and young people would help clarify what needs to be done by everyone.

-If a child or young teenager has heard of the case above, or one like it, and wants to know more, reading through the articles together would be useful for both the adult and the child or young person.
+If a child or young teenager has heard of the case above, or any of the many like it, and wants to know more, reading through the articles together would be useful for both the adult and the child or young person.

 I suggest the adult should read through first, checking the meanings of any technical terms, or any everyday terms that had never seemed so scary previously.